bluefireteam/dashbook/README.md

 dashbook: ^0.1.12
 ```

+> Tip ℹ️: If you use [mason](https://pub.dev/packages/mason_cli), a basic Dashbook brick called
+`dashbook_gallery` is available in brickhub.dev, which creates a basic gallery in seconds.

 A `Dashbook` instance has a collection of the app widgets (Stories) and its variants (Chapters).
 Here you can see a very simple example of how to use it.

 ```dart